Feature

 Here is the genuinely counterintuitive finding, and it's the most important nuance in the whole story: the pasteurized (heat-killed, non-living) Akkermansia worked at least as well as the live bacterium.

 That isn't an accident or a manufacturing compromise — it's mechanistic.
 A specific outer-membrane protein from Akkermansia, named Amuc_1100, is stable to pasteurization and reproduces much of the metabolic benefit on its own; in obese, diabetic mice both the purified protein and the pasteurized bacterium improved metabolism, and the human trial then confirmed the pasteurized form's signal in people 6.
 The practical consequences are large.
 Pasteurized Akkermansia is far easier to standardize and keep shelf-stable than a fastidious, oxygen-sensitive live anaerobe — which is why many premium products use a pasteurized preparation by design, and why "live CFU count" is the wrong yardstick for this particular microbe.
-We unpack this dead-bacteria-that-works paradox more fully in our look at whether probiotics actually help weight and metabolism.
+We give this its own full treatment in Akkermansia: live vs pasteurized, and put it in wider context in our look at whether probiotics actually help weight and metabolism.

 How Akkermansia fits the bigger metabolic picture